September 03 2020 – Mike Yarbrough

 4. What's Your Craziest Wedding Story?

 An experienced wedding planner will have more than a few wild wedding tales to tell.
-Asking a question like this is a great way to break the ice, but can also tell you a lot about your wedding planner's personality, wedding planning style, and how they relate to their clients -- especially in a crisis.
+Asking a question like this is a great way to break the ice, but can also tell you about your wedding planner's personality, wedding planning style, and how they relate to their clients -- especially in a crisis.

 5. What Are Our Options If We Need to Postpone Our Wedding?

 Flexibility is important, now more than ever.
-The COVID-19 pandemic has forced countless couples to postpone and change their wedding plans, and it's important to know that your wedding planner will be able to work with you if necessary.
+The COVID-19 pandemic has forced countless couples to postpone and change their wedding plans, and it's important to know that your wedding planner will be able to work with you, if necessary.

 6. How Many Weddings Have You Planned?

 You will want to know if your style and budget for your big day is something they have handled before or if it is outside of their normal experience.
 What you really want to know is, "How many weddings have you planned in my size and budget?"